 Conan is a generic package manager.
-In the getting started section we saw how to use conan and manage a C/C++ library, like POCO.
+In the getting started section we saw how to use Conan and manage a C/C++ library, like POCO.

-But conan just provided some tools, related with C/C++ (like some generators and the cpp_info), to offer a better user experience.
+But Conan just provided some tools, related to C/C++ (like some generators and the cpp_info), to offer a better user experience.
 The general basis of Conan can be used with other programming languages.